-We have limited sales and marketing experience and are dependent on our marketing partners.
-Other than ADAGEN, which we market on a worldwide basis to a small patient population, we have not engaged in the direct commercial marketing of any of our products and therefore we do not have significant sales and marketing experience.
-For certain of our products, we have provided exclusive marketing rights to our corporate partners in return for royalties to be received on sales.
-We have granted exclusive marketing rights for ONCASPAR in North America and the Pacific Rim to RPR.
-We have also granted exclusive marketing rights for ONCASPAR in Europe and Russia to Medac Gmbh and in Israel to Tzamal Pharma Ltd..
-We expect to retain marketing partners to market ONCASPAR in other foreign markets, principally South America.
-However, we may not be able to conclude any such arrangements.

-We expect to evaluate whether to create a sales force to market certain of our future products in the United States or to continue to enter into license and marketing agreements with others for United States and foreign markets.
-These agreements generally provide that all or a significant portion of the marketing of these products will be conducted by our licensees or marketing partners.
-In addition, under certain of these agreements, our licensees or marketing partners may have all or a significant portion of the development and regulatory approval responsibilities.
-We cannot assure that we will be able to control the amount and timing of resources that any of our licensee or marketing partners may devote to our products.
-We may not be able to prevent any licensee or marketing partner from pursuing alternative technologies or products that could result in the development of products that compete with our products and the withdrawal of support for our products.
-If our licensee or marketing partner fails to develop a marketable product (to the extent it is responsible for product development) or fails to market a product successfully, if it is developed, our financial condition and results of operations may be adversely affected.
-Our marketing strategy may not be successful.
-Under the marketing and license agreements we have with our marketing partners and licensees, they may have the right to terminate the agreements and abandon the applicable products at any time for any reason without significant payments.
-We know that certain of our marketing partners are pursuing parallel development of products on their own and with other collaborative partners which may compete with the products they have licensed from us.
-Our other current or future marketing partners may also pursue such parallel courses.
+Limited Sales and Marketing Experience; Dependence on Marketing Partners.
+Other than ADAGEN, which the Company markets on a worldwide basis to a small patient population, the Company does not engage in the direct commercial marketing of any of its products and therefore does not have significant sales and marketing experience.
+For certain of its products, the Company has provided exclusive marketing rights to its corporate partners in return for royalties to be received on sales.
+With respect to ONCASPAR, the Company has granted exclusive $\mbox{marketing}$ $\mbox{rights in North}$ $\mbox{America and the}$ $\mbox{Pacific Rim to RPR.}$ $\mbox{The}$ Company has also granted exclusive marketing rights in Europe and Russia to Medac Gmbh and in Israel to Tzamal Pharma Ltd..
+The Company expects to retain marketing partners to market ONCASPAR in other foreign markets, principally South America.
+There can be no assurance that such efforts will result in the Company concluding such arrangements.
+Regarding the marketing of certain of the Company's other future products, the Company expects to evaluate whether to create a sales force to market certain products in the United States or to continue to enter into license and marketing agreements with others for United States and foreign markets.
+These agreements generally provide that all or a significant portion of the marketing of these products will be conducted by the Company's licensees or marketing partners.
+In addition, under certain of these agreements, the Company's licensees or marketing partners may have all or a significant portion of the development and regulatory approval responsibilities.
+There can be no assurance that the Company will be able to control the amount and timing of resources that any licensee or marketing partner may devote to the Company's products or prevent any licensee or marketing partner from pursuing alternative technologies or products that could result in the development of products that compete with the Company's products and the withdrawal of support for the Company's products.
+Should the licensee or marketing partner fail to develop a marketable product (to the extent it is responsible for product development) or fail to market a product successfully, if it is developed, the Company's business, financial condition and results of operations may be adversely affected.
+There can be no assurance that the Company's marketing strategy will be successful.
+Under the Company's marketing and license agreements, the Company's marketing partners and licensees may have the right to terminate the agreements and abandon the applicable products at any time for any reason without significant payments.
+The Company is aware that certain of its marketing partners are pursuing parallel development of products on their own and with other collaborative partners which may compete with the licensed products and there can be no assurance that the Company's other current or future marketing partners will not also pursue such parallel courses.